pbojinov/arrow-js/README.md

 Arrow is a small JavaScript library for displaying a arrow pointing to the browser download location.
 Perfect for pointing at that new file you downloaded!

-Arrow will position itself to point at the browsers download location when you activate it.

 ### Get Started

 Include the javascript in your HTML